solvialab/infragate-landing/docs/readme.md

 - A **private worker subnet** (/24)
 - An **internet gateway** for egress
 - A **route table** routing `0.0.0.0/0` to the IGW
-- A **security list** with OKE-required ingress/egress rules — worker node ports, API server access, node-to-node communication
+- A **security list** with OKE-required ingress/egress rules â€” worker node ports, API server access, node-to-node communication

 ### Bringing your own network